niel0258/CALDS-Calculator-for-Data-and-Statistic-/README.md

 - Python:
   - `PyQT6` for the GUI
   - `pandas` for the CSV importing and exporting
-  - `statistics` for calculating central tendencies
+  - `statistics` for calculating central tendencies such as mean, median, and mode
-  - `scipy` for t and z test statistics
+  - `scipy` for t and z test statistics, calculating standard deviations

 ## Running of file
 - If you are on Windows OS: